-The first step in making change to anything is to admit that change needs to occur.
+The first step in making any change is to admit that change needs to occur.
 We do not know we need to fix something unless we are first made aware that it is broken.
 You have to take a long, intentional look at yourself and admit that there are broken places in your life.
 It will not be easy to do.
-The journey to wholeness begins with seeing and accepting your own imperfection.
+This journey to healing begins with seeing and accepting your own imperfection.
 Ecclesiastes 1:18 tells us that “The greater my wisdom, the greater my grief.
 To increase my knowledge only increases my sorrow.”
 The more you get to know yourself as a broken vase, the harder it is to remain in that broken state.

 #2 Identify the Broken Pieces